seamplex/feenox/doc/git.md

+The Git repository has the latest sources repository.
-To compile the Git repository, proceed as follows.
+To compile, proceed as follows.
-This procedure does need `git` and `autoconf` but new versions can be pulled and recompiled easily.
 If something goes wrong and you get an error, do not hesitate to ask in FeenoX's [discussion page](https://github.com/seamplex/feenox/discussions).

+> If you do not have Git or Autotools, download a [source tarball](https://seamplex.com/feenox/dist/src/) and proceed with the usual `configure` & `make` procedure.
+See [these instructions](doc/source.md).

 :::: {.only-in-format .html }
 ```{=html}